 The CAT exam is the first step of your journey to get into IIMs or any other top B-School.
 The CAT exam comprises of 3 different sections namely Quantitative Ability (QA), Verbal and Reading Comprehension (VRC) and lastly Data Interpretation and Logical Reasoning (DILR).
 To get a call from the top IIMs candidates need to have exceptionally good CAT percentile.
 Most of the IIMs close their cut-off lists at 98 percentile apart from a few new IIMs.

 However, securing a 99+ percentile does not guarantee that the candidate will get a call from the IIMs.
 IIMs look not just at the overall cutoff but also at the sectional cut-offs.
 So, even if the candidate managed to secure a 99 or a perfect 100 in one of the sections and a mere 70 in the other section than the chances are that the candidate might not get all call from any of the top IIMs.

-Another factor for not getting a call from IIM despite of scoring high percentile can be that for every applicant, IIMs calculate their own "Applicant Rating Score” according to their own criteria.
-The score is calculated on the basis of the candidates marks obtained in 10th, 12th(depending on the stream), and bachelor's degree (depending on the discipline) receptively.
+Another factor that comes results in candidates not getting a call from IIMs despite their high CAT percentile is that for every CAT applicant IIMs calculate their own "Applicant Rating Score" based on their own criteria's.
+The score calculated is based on the candidates marks obtained in class 10th, 12th(depending on the stream) and bachelor's degree (depending on the discipline).
 To know the calculations further you can check here.

 On the basis of this score the shortlisiting of candidates for PIs and Academic Writing test (AWT) takes place.
 Different IIMs have different criteria.
 But, mostly all of them keep their criteria of minimum 80% in 10th as well as 12th.
 IIMS consider candidates with

 Therefore, as the analysis says “having an extremely good percentile in all sections individually becomes more important than overall percentile” for receiving a call from IIM.